RediSearch/RediSearch/docs/Commands.md

     FT.CREATE idx ...
 PREFIX 1 doc: ...
     ```

-    When Running RediSearch in clustered database, there is the ability to span the index across shards with [RSCoordinator](https://github.com/RedisLabsModules/RSCoordinator).
+    When Running RediSearch in a clustered database, there is the ability to span the index across shards with [RSCoordinator](https://github.com/RedisLabsModules/RSCoordinator).
 In this case the above does not apply.

 ##### Example
 ```sql